sebChevre/projet-masrad/README.md

 * An `auth-service.js` file that contains the service handling authentification
 * The `angular-storage` library
 * A `second.html` template that contains the logout button
+* An `auth-interceptor.js` file with the Interceptor that adds the `Authorization` header

 [masrad]: https://github.com/MediaComem/comem-masrad-dfa